MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/how-to/Simulate-errors-from-non-Microsoft-365-APIs.md

 }
 ```

-If your API URL has been added to the global `urlsToWatch` array, you should remove it to avoid plugin conflicts.
+If you added API URL to the global `urlsToWatch` array, you should remove it to avoid plugin conflicts.

 You can also return binary data in your error response.
-In the example below, the proxy will return an image in the body of the error.
+In the following example, the proxy returns an image in the body of the error.

 ```json
 {